FAQ: Can a light sensor be used with electric blind motors?

 Our multi-channel hand held remotes have up to 14 channels that can be programmed to control blind motors in various different rooms and hallways throughout the house.
 These remotes transmit the same signal as the light sensors and can be used in conjunction with them.
 You can also use this sensor with a timer for light sensitive operation of blinds & shades AND timed operation.

-The first step in the setup of these light sensor switches is to remove the cover, exposing the battery compartment, a concealed setting switch, a test switch, a mode switch, and 2 light level threshold adjusters for weak and strong light sensing.
-Note that there is a small plastic screwdriver wedged in the battery holder, used for adjusting the weak and strong light threshold adjusters.
+The first step in the setup of these light sensor switches is to remove the cover, exposing the battery compartment, a concealed setting switch, a test switch, and a mode switch.

 There are two slots on either side of the light sensor that accept a flat screwdriver blade.
 When you rotate the screwdriver blade in each slot, it will pop the clamps inside the unit, releasing the top cover.